Coronation of the Danish monarch: Coronations of the elective monarchy

 Historically an elective monarchy, the Danish kings had been elected and acclaimed at the Thing assemblies; this continued even after the tradition of coronations began.
 Ultimately, the acclamation rite only ceased with the introduction of hereditary monarchy in 1660, the 1657 acclamation of crown prince Christian (the later Christian V of Denmark) being the last occasion.
 The first coronation in Scandinavia took place in Bergen in Norway in 1163 or 1164.
 The first coronation in Denmark was that of Canute VI in St. Bendt's Church in Ringsted in 1170.
+The only Danish kings between 1170 and 1448 to not be crowned were Valdemar III, Valdemar IV, and Olaf II.

 The medieval monarchs used various locations for their coronations, with Lund Cathedral in Lund, the archepiscopal seat of Denmark, being the most preferred.
 Other locations include Viborg, Vordingborg, Kalmar and Ribe.
 After the accession of the House of Oldenburg to the Danish throne in 1448, the coronations were held in St. Mary's Cathedral in Copenhagen, and usually performed by the Bishop of Zealand.

 The coronation ritual (as of 1537) began with a procession of the ruler and his consort into St. Mary's cathedral in Copenhagen, followed by the Danish Crown Regalia.
 The monarch was seated before the altar, where he swore to govern justly, preserve the Lutheran religion, support schools, and help the poor.
 Following this, the king was anointed on the lower right arm and between the shoulders, but not on the head.
 Then the royal couple retired to a tented enclosure where they were robed in royal attire, returning to hear a sermon, the Kyrie and Gloria, and then a prayer and the Epistle reading.

 Following the Epistle, the king knelt before the altar, where he was first given a sword.
 After flourishing and sheathing it, the still-kneeling monarch was crowned by the clergy and nobility, who jointly placed the diadem upon their ruler's head.
 The sceptre and orb were presented, then returned to attendants.
 The queen was anointed and crowned in a similar manner, but she received only a sceptre and not an orb.
 Finally, a choral hymn was sung, following which the newly crowned king and queen listened to a second sermon and the reading of the Gospel, which brought the service to an end.